-Start Tracking These Things Instead of Vanity Metrics
+Start Tracking These Factors Instead of Vanity Metrics

 Everywhere you go, people are talking about numbers.
 One million downloads.
 Ten thousand page visits a day.
 All these numbers sound impressive, especially when you’re launching a new business.
 Seeing these numbers tick up is exciting, we won’t lie.
 But numbers like page visits and signups are also fake.